paldepind/synceddb/README.md

 Provides easy access to the stores it contains and their indexes.
 It provides means to opening transactions on the database.

+The database is also a thenable that is resolved when the database has been successfully openend and rejected if the opening fails.

+SDBDatabase is an event emitter.

 __Properties__

 * `name` - the name of the database